ITU-BDSA2024-GROUP14/Chirp/docs/report.md

 The _Chirp!_ application is hosted on Azure as an App Service.
 The Chirp.Web package exposes access to the application through Razor Pages.
 Whenever a client wants to access the app, they connect through HTTPS to Chirp.Web.
 When the client opens the app, the Chirp.Web makes a call to Chirp.Infrastructure which acceses the SQLite database.
-If the client chooses to, they can register and account with OAuth through GitHub in which case GitHub handles this request.
+If the client chooses to, they can register an account with OAuth through GitHub in which case GitHub handles this request.

 ## User activities